DINHC/starcitizen/README.md

 # starcitizen
 Starcitizen is a huge sci-fi game where you are able to purchase a variety of spaceships ranging from small fighters to larger than life cargo ships.
 Each ship belonging to different companies and all serving there own purpose.
-Thus for this repo I will try to scrape data from the wiki pertaining to the ships themselves and try top create charts if possible.
+Thus for this repo I will try to scrape data from the wiki pertaining to the ships themselves and try to create charts if possible.

+Purpose: The main purpose of this repo is to help me keep coding.
+The second purpose from that the final result would be a presentation to sell the ships.
+A sort of hypothetical.
+If I was in the game world and I had to sell the ships how would I do it?
+With the data set I have can I make a decent argument for one ship versus another?

 Wiki Page URL:https://starcitizen.fandom.com/wiki/List_of_ships

 The reason why I went with this website in particular was of how most of the ships were neatly categorized with their main specifications in a table.

-Other sites had the data but this was the easiest route.
+     *The data is not comprehensive.
+There is alot of data pertaining to angles of descent, rotation seed, weaponry, and so on from the official site.
+This data is enough to cover the basics of the ships in the game.
+What is the ship used for?
+How fast or slow one ship might be compared to other ships in the same size or class?
+     Furthermore since the offical game is still being worked on the data is not set in stone and ships may get reworked down the line.

+*I will try to see if I can also include price.
+Both in-game and real world price.

-Witin the data set several abbreviations/words can be seen at the top of the columns:
+Within the data set several abbreviations/words can be seen at the top of the columns:

     SCM = Space Combat Maneuver: Speed at which a ship can easily get to when either engaging in a dogfight or escape from an enemy